zulip/zulip/docs/production/security-model.md

 ### Passwords

-Zulip stores user passwords using the standard PBKDF2 algorithm.
+Zulip stores user passwords using the standard Argon2 and PBKDF2 algorithms.
+Argon2 is used for all new and changed passwords as of Zulip Server 1.6.0, but legacy PBKDF2 passwords that were last changed before the 1.6.0 upgrade are still supported.

 When the user is choosing a password, Zulip checks the password's strength using the popular [zxcvbn][zxcvbn] library.
 Weak passwords